inbo/fish-tracking/cartodb/README.md

 ## Export receiver data with Lambert x y coordinates

+1. Go to the table `fish_tracking_receivers`
-1. Use the following query:
+2. Use the following query:

     ```SQL
     SELECT